PlanOptica

 &flags=flag_fidelity_bond

-That URL reads: small-to-mid-market plans in northern New England finance-and-insurance industry, with ERISA 404(c) and participant-directed investments, where the fidelity bond flag tripped.
+That URL reads: small-to-mid-market plans in northern New England finance and insurance, with ERISA 404(c) and participant-directed investments, where the fidelity bond flag tripped.
 The default sort (assets descending) is dropped from the URL.

 Worked examples